How Deep can Freedivers Dive?

 If you enjoy this article, please share it with your friends and family!
 Thank you!

-Freediving as we know it now, with freediving courses and a complete education system with instructor courses and such, is relatively new.
+Freediving as we know it now is relatively new, with freediving courses and a complete education system with instructor courses and such.
 Still, the practice of deep diving and staying under the water has its deep roots in history.
-Here we have a complete overview of the entire history of freediving and the freediving records.
+Here, we have a complete overview of the history of freediving and its records.

 In 1913, Stotti Georghios lifted a lost anchor from over 60 meters deep, receiving his £ 5 prize and a lifetime permit to fish with dynamite.
 His dive was recorded but not widely known.
-Doctors of the beginning of the 20th century confidently stated that pressure at a depth of over 30 meters would kill any diver.
+Doctors at the beginning of the 20th century confidently stated that pressure at a depth of over 30 meters would kill any diver.
 Their opinion was disproved in 1949 by Raimondo Bucher, who dived on a bet to a depth of 30 meters, thereby winning 50,000 lire.
 Bucher’s record was interesting for many young people.
-And one of them, Alberto Novelli, beat him in 1951, diving to a depth of 35 meters, and later in 1956, dove even deeper, to 41 meters.
+One of them, Alberto Novelli, beat him in 1951, diving to a depth of 35 meters, and later, in 1956, dove even deeper, to 41 meters.

 Today, when freedivers dive deeper than some submarines, physiologists only partially explain the phenomenon of freediving and can not even approximately define new limits for humans.
-The leading theory about the human body’s adaptation to depth is the theory about the “underwater reflex of mammals”.
+The leading theory about the human body’s adaptation to depth is the theory about the “underwater reflex of mammals.”
 The essence of the theory is as follows: all mammals left the World Ocean and have not lost their aquatic skills in the process of evolution.
 Those skills allowed some species – like whales and seals – to return to the ocean.
-These animals did not acquire any fundamentally new adaptations, which led the scientists to the idea: with sufficient training, a person can dive no worse than seals and whales.
+These animals did not acquire any fundamentally new adaptations, which led the scientists to believe that with sufficient training, a person can dive deeper than seals and some whales.

-Physiologists have studied the body’s basic physiological reactions to great depths even in times of Mayol, and since then, nothing has changed in general.
-Under the influence of pressure, the chest is strongly compressed, causing a decrease in heart rate by 40-70 per cent – bradycardia, which, in turn, leads to a decrease in oxygen consumption.
+Physiologists have studied the body’s basic physiological reactions to great depths even during Mayol, and nothing has changed since then.
+Under the influence of pressure, the chest is strongly compressed, causing a decrease in heart rate by 40-70 percent—bradycardia, which, in turn, leads to a decrease in oxygen consumption.

 Although everyone has the same adaptive response, you will not be able to simply go and dive a hundred meters.
 The first limiter is the diaphragm, a dome-shaped muscle that goes down when inhaling and pulls up when exhaling.
 The more elastic the diaphragm, the higher it can be pulled up when diving, the less the lung residual volume.
-That is why an untrained person, even if he or she knows how to hold their breath well, will not be able to dive deep right away – they will not be able to compensate for the pressure and the pain in the diaphragm and eardrums will stop them.
-Also, there will be a feeling that there is not enough air – a normal reaction to CO2 buildup.
-Although this is not so: there is still enough oxygen in the blood, it’s just that the CO2 level has increased.
+That is why an untrained person, even if he or she knows how to hold their breath well, will not be able to dive deep right away because of the pressure and the pain in the diaphragm and lack of equalization of the middle ear will stop them.
+Also, there will be a feeling that there is insufficient air – a normal reaction to CO2 buildup.

 If a person wants to dive deep, he must have an elastic diaphragm and trained intercostal respiration muscles.
-For a fuller inhalation, they must stretch well.
-You also need to learn how to equalize the middle ear’s pressure and sinuses with the outside pressure.
+These muscles must stretch well for a fuller inhalation.
+You also need to learn how to equalize the pressure in the middle ear and sinuses with the outside pressure.

 Want to Learn More About Freediving or Start Yourself?